-- The Board approved development of this revision on October 24, 2007. - The content and format of all amendments to the manual mentioned in this Policy revision are mandated by the Florida Department of Education.
-The manual amendment information is attached hereto as an appendix.
+• The content and format of all amendments to the manual mentioned in this Policy revision are mandated by the Florida Department of Education.
+The manual amendment information is attached as an appendix.

-4-A Board Report December 5, 2007 Page 2 of 3
+5-A Board Report October 24, 2007 Page 2 of 3